 Friends and the Capital Fund

-In 2015, Sheila Morse helped draft the Capital Program and Budget Policy as a Guilford Selectboard member.
+In 2015, Sheila Morse helped draft the Capital Program and Budget Policy

 Capital Policy

-Guilford residents have been transferring money into a Capital fund for years.
-From 2011 to 2016, the budget was $150,000.
+Guilford residents have been transferring money into a Capital fund ever since.
+From 2011 to 2016 the budget was $150,000.
 It jumped to $200,000 in 2017 and has leveled out at $225,000 from 2018 to our current budget.

 In August of 2015 the original Capital Policy was signed into effect by Selectboard member Sheila Morse.
 The policy read in part: The Selectboard will adopt a five-year Capital Improvement Plan for the Town of Guilford.
 This plan will include the Town's plan of capital projects proposed to be undertaken during each of the following five years, the estimated cost of those projects, and the proposed method of financing.
 The Selectboard will review and update the CIP annually.

-In 2018 Sheila Morse was the Selectboard Chair and wrote this in the Town Report.
+In 2018 Sheila Morse was the Selectboard Chair and wrote this in Guilford's Town Report.
 Late in the summer of 2018, Town Office renovations were completed. (…) and we are pleased that the town incurred no debt in completing this ambitious project.
 How was this possible?
 These renovations launched our Capital Program and Budget Plan, first envisioned in 2014 -15. (...)
 It is a brilliant guiding document, available for public education on the Town’s website.

-The selectboard also hired a company to perform a Capital Needs Assessment. â€‹According to that report, Guilford needed to budget $596,875.69 over the next 20 years to protect current assets.
-For some reason, the Finance Advisory Committee and Selectboard budgeted $225,000 annually into the Capitol Improvement Fund.
-(Since 2018, Guilford residents have paid over 2 million into this account)
+The selectboard also hired a company to perform a Capital Needs Assessment report which was completed in January of 2018.
+According to that report, Guilford needed to budget $596,875.69 over the next 20 years to protect current assets.

 Sheila states:

 “We need to create that report.
 It doesn't exist. (…) Believe me, if I could print and post such a report, I would.
-The Finance Advisory Committee has also been seeking this information for quite some time as well. (…)
+The Finance Advisory Committee has also been seeking this information for quite some time as well.

 Best, Sheila”